liorg2007/My_MemAlloc/Readme.md

-# Custome Memory Allocator
+# Custom Memory Allocator
-A custome C implementation of malloc and free
+A custom C implementation of malloc and free

 # Basic Methodology
 Given a fixed sized memory pool handle allocation and de-allcatio of memory blocks.